-- Foreseeing My Death: Londo tells Sinclair of his dream where he and G'Kar strangle each other to death twenty years later.
+- Foreseeing My Death: Londo tells Sinclair of his dream where he and G'Kar strangle each other to death, twenty years into the future.

 - Foreshadowing: At the end of the episode, Garibaldi is seen watching Duck Dodgers in the 24½th Century, a classic 20th century cartoon about two people so caught up in winning their fight that they lose track of what they're fighting over.
 This is a fairly good description of the coming Shadow/Vorlon War.

-- The Great Politics Mess-Up: Viewed now, it can seem odd that Sinclair doesn't include the September 11th attacks among the most despicable sneak attacks in human history.
+- Harsher in Hindsight: Viewed now, it can seem odd that Sinclair doesn't include the September 11th attacks among the most despicable sneak attacks in human history.

 - IKEA Weaponry: Londo's PPG, constructed from various objects concealed in his quarters.
 Word of God is that the components would have been spotted coming aboard the station, but that they were sent in diplomatic packages.

-- Innocuously Important Episode: Trope Namer, until it was renamed from (of all things) "Midnight On The Firing Line."
+- Innocuously Important Episode: Trope Namer, until it was renamed from "Midnight On The Firing Line."